BerkeleyLearnVerify/VerifAI/docs/tutorial.md

 These examples require at least version 0.1.6 of the `baselines` package.
 As of May 2020, the version on PyPI is too old and will not work, so you need to install `baselines` from its [repository](https://github.com/openai/baselines").
-Follow the installation instructions given there, remembering to first activate your virtual environment if necessary (if you used poetry to install VerifAI, you can run ``poetry shell`` to get a terminal inside the corresponding environment).
+Follow the installation instructions given there, remembering to first activate your virtual environment if necessary.

 ### Cartpole
 In this example we want to test the robustness of a controllers to changes in model parameters and initial states of the cartpole from <a href="https://gym.openai.com">openAI gym</a>.